-Where O(1D) is an excited state of atomic oxygen responsible to emit a photon of 630.0 nm.
-The emission rate, therefore, depends on the concentration of the electron density [e] and its height profile (Chiang et al., 2018).
-The electron density profile, especially its bottom side profile, could be estimated by ionograms.
+Where $O({}^{1}D)$ is in an excited state of atomic oxygen responsible to emit a photon of 630,0 nm.
+The emission rate, therefore,

+- depends on the concentration of the electron density [e] and its height profile (Chiang et al., 2018).
+The electron density 230 profile, especially its bottom side profile, could be estimated by ionosonde.
 Unfortunately, there is no ionosonde at BJL.
-During the passage of the waves at around 03:00 - 03:30 UT (00:00 - 00:30 LT), two DPS ionosondes, one at Fortaleza (7°S, 38°W), the North of BJL, and the other at Cachoeira Paulista (22.7°S, 45.0°W), the South of BJL, were in a routine observation mode.
-The Fortaleza ionogram showed the F-layer peak height (hmF2) at 220±10 km.
-It is a mean altitude during the period of 03:00 and 03:20 UT when the ionogram was free from the Spread F. It is very low altitude because of the Midnight Collapse of the Ionosphere (Gong et al., 2012).
-On the other hand, the ionosonde at Cachoeira Paulista observed the peak at 260±10 km.
-The ionograms used in the present analysis were also manually checked for qualifying the data.
-From the estimated electron density profiles, we calculated the OI 630 nm volume emission rates based on the equation presented by Chiang et al. (2018).
+During the passage of the waves at 03:30 UT (00:30 LT), two DPS ionosondes, one at Fortaleza (7°S, 38°W), North of BJL, and the other at Cachoeira Paulista (22.7°S, 45.0°W), South of BJL, were in a routine observation mode.
+The Fortaleza ionogram showed the F-layer peak height (hmF2) at 220 km.
+It is very low altitude, due to the Midnight Collapse of the Ionosphere - 235 (Gong et al., 2012).
+On the other hand, the ionosonde at Cachoeira Paulista observed the peak at 260 km.
+From the estimated electron density profiles, we calculated the OI 630 nm volume emission profiles based on the equation presented by Chiang et al. (2018).
 The peak emission height at Fortaleza was at 200 km.
 On the other hand, at Cachoeira Paulista it was at 240 km.
-The peak altitude at Fortaleza is 40 km lower than Cachoeira Paulista.
+The peak height at Fortaleza is 40 km lower than Cachoeira Paulista.
 The BJL site is located between the two ionosonde sites.
-Therefore, we assume that the OI 630 nm emission peak altitude at BJL might be between 200 and 240 km.
-In this case, a possibility of that the bottom side of the OI 630 nm emission layer would be disturbed by the primary wave cannot be ruled out.
-The difference of the propagation direction of 36° between the OH and OI 630 nm wave fronts could be due to the different wind fields between the two emission altitudes.
+Therefore, we assume that the OI 630 nm emission peak height at BJL might be at around 200 to 240 km.
+Therefore, the - 240 possibility of the effect of the primary wave breaking reaches at 180 km resulting perturbation of the OI 630 nm emission layer could not be ruled out.

-270 4.4 GWs observed by dTECmap
+4.4 GWs observed by dTECmap